 To keep track of the current cache state the Cache will hold a reference to each currently existing CacheData instance.
 The reason for this is twofold: In Section 4.1 we decided to keep elements in the cache until forced by Memory Pressure to remove them.
 Secondly in Section 4.1.2 we decided to reuse one cache entry for multiple consumers.
 The second part requires access to the structure holding this reference to be thread safe when accessing and modifying the cache state in Cache::Access, Cache::Flush and Cache::Clear.
 The latter two both require unique locking, preventing other calls to Cache from making progress while the operation is being processed.
-For Cache::Access the use of locking whether the given address already resides in cache, allowing other Cache::Access-operations to also perform this check.
+For Cache::Access the use of locking depends upon the caches state.
+At first, only a shared lock is acquired for checking whether the given address already resides in cache, allowing other Cache::Access-operations to also perform this check.
 If no entry for the region is present, a unique lock is required as well when adding the newly created entry to cache.